 Nature is never far away in Colorado, even in the big cities.
 Both Denver and Colorado Springs feature a myriad of local parks, varying in size, amenities and landscapes.
 Garden of the Gods is world famous and a sure bucket-list item, especially considering its cost…free.

-City Parks: It seems most towns, no matter the size, provide at least one local gathering place to get outside and enjoy nature.
-These parks usually feature a playground for the kids, a pavilion or picnic tables and plenty of open space to play with your best friend.
+It seems most towns, no matter the size, provide at least one local gathering place to get outside and enjoy nature.
+These parks usually feature a playground for the kids, a pavilion or picnic tables, and plenty of open space to play with your best friend.

-Bigger ones usually have at least one hiking trail, which is often shared with bicyclers, skateboarders, and whomever else wants to ride the path (minus automobiles).
+Bigger ones usually have at least one hiking trail, which is often shared with bikers, skateboarders, and whomever else wants to ride the path (minus automobiles).
 Horseback riding is even permitted at some.
-Other activities include fishing, many parks boast water of some sort, whether lake or river, and a few provide camping.
+Other activities include fishing, many parks boast water of some sort, whether lake or river and a few provide camping.

-Next time you and your friends are looking for something fun, affordable and fast to do, just pack up a supplies, like chairs, food, drinks and games, and head ever over to a local city park.
+Next time you and your friends are looking for something fun, affordable, and fast to do, just pack up supplies, like chairs, food, drinks and games, and head ever over to a local city park.
 Something about being outside and in nature will ensure everyone is satisfied.

 Latest in Public Parks